TrafficPLANit/PLANit/README.md

 For more information on the natively supported XML formats we kindly refer to <https://github.sydney.edu.au/PLANit/PLANitXML>

+For our ongoing work on providing a Python support we kindly refer to <https://github.sydney.edu.au/PLANit/PLANitPython>

 ## Core components

 Each PLANit project consists of three core input components: